michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0132.md

 - n: one of a series of enzymes in the blood serum that are part of the immune response
 - v: make complete or perfect; supply what is wanting or form the complement to
 ### Family
-complement: complemental, complementary, complementation, complemented, complementing, complements+;complementarity: complementarities;complementary: complementaries, complementarily, complementarity
+- complement: complemental, complementary, complementation, complemented, complementing, complements+
+- complementarity: complementarities
+- complementary: complementaries, complementarily, complementarity
 ### Examples
 - Size is an important consideration with plants, says Mr. Hancock, who notes that the plants should complement the furnishings and space, not dominate it.
 - “Her energy and her drive are something we were absolutely looking for to complement the existing management here,” Harvey said of Fischer.